 Don't Get Complacent on Table Selection

 Once you start playing six or more tables, things can get pretty hectic.
 Since you're making decisions every few seconds, it can be easy to get complacent on table selection.

-Just because you are playing more tables does not mean you should stay at a table with a LAG who's three-betting all of your openings.
+This is a mistake.
+Just because you're playing more tables does not mean you should stay at a table with a LAG who's three-betting all of your openings.

 If the table is too tight for your tastes, or you have an aggressive player on your left, seek out better games.
 There's no reason to subject yourself to those conditions when there are hundreds of games available at any given time.

 Know Your Limit, Play Within It

 This lottery commission slogan rings true for multi-tabling as well.
 Don't ever play more tables than you are comfortable with.
 This applies to old salts as much as it does to those new to multi-tabling.

 Everyone has a critical mass of tables they can manage/pay attention to the action on and still be profitable.